bkim9/Bio/index.md

 # Beomsu's Page
 ## About Me
 > This is a quote
-- [x] I am really good looking
+- [x] I like challenging myself
 - [ ] I am good at programming
 - [ ] I am ready for the class

 Hello I am Beomsu Kim.
 I am a CE major in CSE department at UCSD.
 I will walk you through about myself with this site.
 I love tresleches cake.
 I want to make it some day.
+I like challenging myself to test limits.

 I love [powershell](README.md)
 In powershell, I can get content of a file with the command `Get-Content`, `get-content`, or even `gc`.